 be our primary focus!

-animals that the owner plans to keep.
+owned animals that the owner plans to keep.
 We do not fund surgeries for shelter animals

 or animals owned or kept by breeders.
-Vouchers may not be provided to breeders or anyone who exploits or
+Vouchers may not be provided to breeders or anyone

 We are a Federal Tax Exempt not for profit 501 (c) 3.
 Our IRS EIN Number is: 46-2254680

-Our Free Services are available mainly to residents of the Girard &
+Our Free Services are available to any resident of Burke County, on

-Burke residents, on

 a funds available basis.
 Our funds are from fund raisers, grants &

 charitable donations from folks like you!
-We
+We also are handling a

 In six years one unspayed female dog, her offspring and their puppies, if none get spayed or

-and their kittens can add up to 73,000 cats.
+kittens and their kittens can add up to 73,000 cats.
 There will never be enough good homes for

 all of these unwanted pets.
-Humane shelters will continue to euthanize millions of healthy cats and dogs each
+Humane shelters will continue to euthanize millions of healthy cats

 Changing Views on Early Spay/Neutering

-both done their part to ensure that a pet's offspring will not be back at that same shelter
+have both done their part to ensure that a pet's offspring will not be back at that same shelter

 in 6 months!
 Many progressive shelters now endorse this policy.
-In 1991, after careful evaluation of scientific
+In 1991, after careful

-changed their views on the appropriate age for pet spaying and neutering.
+have changed their views on the appropriate age for pet spaying and neutering.
 Doctors at

 large and prestigious veterinary hospitals and humane shelters such as Boston's Angell

 Memorial Animal Hospital, and the Los Angeles SPCA, the Miami Humane Society, and the

 If you already have an unaltered pet, even if the animal is no longer a youngster, the pet will